9dots/devBots/sumo_lesson_1.md

 To take a deep dive into functions, see 'defining functions' lesson.

 #####If/else Conditionals
-Students will use if/else if conditionals in their code to program specific instructions.
+Students will use if/else conditionals in their code to program specific instructions.

 1. The main function contains a series of if/else if statements to check user input and calls a function based on the input.
 ```js